 Trevor Connor 00:05

-Hello, and welcome to Fast Talk, your source for the science of endurance performance.
-I’m your host, Trevor Connor here with Rob Pickels, and Rob, it’s time for another Nerd Lab.
-Which means that half of our listeners probably just stopped this episode and moved on to the next podcast.
+Hello, and welcome to Fast Talk: your source for the science of endurance performance.
+I’m your host, Trevor Connor here with Rob Pickels – and Rob, it’s time for another Nerd Lab, which means that half of our listeners probably just stopped this episode and moved on to the next podcast.

 Rob Pickels 00:21

 And the other half probably got their notebooks out and are writing everything down.
-There we go, which half do you like better?

 Trevor Connor 00:27